 Freespirit Recreation Adventure Automatic 49-inch Soft-top

 For the ultimate in convenience, the Adventure Automatic roof tent from Freespirit Recreation comes with a remote.
-No need for massive arms to open this tent.
+No need for massive arms to open this tent or hammer in some tent stakes.
 Once the waterproof cover is off, press the button, and small motors in the tent lift the top, no humans necessary.
 There is a manual version available to reduce the cost a bit.
 For even less work, the hardshell version even skips the waterproof cover.
 Unlatch, press the button.

 The base of the Adventure series doesn’t fold out so you can squeeze into tight spots.
 A 2-inch EPE foam mattress inside gives a great night’s sleep.
 Shoe bags hang on the outside next to the ladder so you don’t get your brand-new roof tent dirty inside.

 - Closed Dimensions: 85” x 52” x 9”

 - Open Dimensions: 80” x 48” x 45”

 - Weight: 123 pounds

 Roofnest has taken a different approach to its tents.
 The company uses a hard shell on top and the tent pops straight up with gas struts inside.
 The Sandpiper takes it a step further and includes a gear rack with two poles on top to replace the poles you lose by mounting a roof tent.
 The rack can hold 100 pounds when it’s closed and 50 when it’s open.
 Mount your bike and best kayaks on top even when you have a roof tent up there.